-In the 2021/22 season, he continues to make a series of exciting company debuts: at Opéra National de Paris as Der Steuermann Der fliegende Holländer; the Israeli Opera as Lensky Eugene Onegin; and at the Norwegian National Opera.
-On the concert platform, he joins the Royal Philharmonic Orchestra to perform Handel Messiah at the Royal Albert Hall, and makes his debut with The Hallé under the baton of Sir Mark Elder.
-Looking further ahead, Atkins makes highly anticipated returns to his alma mater, the Royal Opera House and to Glyndebourne.
+In the 2021/22 season, he continues to make a series of exciting company debuts: at Opéra National de Paris as Der Steuermann Der fliegende Holländer; and the Israeli Opera and Opera Holland Park as Lensky Eugene Onegin.
+On the concert platform, he makes his debut with The Hallé under the baton of Sir Mark Elder as Pinkerton Madama Butterfly, and joins the City of Birmingham Symphony Orchestra for an Opera Gala evening.
+Looking further ahead, Atkins makes highly anticipated returns to his alma mater, the Royal Opera House and to Glyndebourne and Gothenburg Opera.

 Highlights of the last season include appearances at Bayerische Staatsoper as Roderigo in Amélie Niermeyer’s production of Otello; and at Glyndebourne, first in a semi-staged production of Die Zauberflöte as Tamino and as Kudrjaš in a new production of Katya Kabanova, directed by Damiano Michieletto for the festival.